-Paul Niquette has more than 50 years of technical and management experience, including 22 years in the transportation industry, beginning in the earliest days of automobile crash injury research, in air traffic control as a consultant to the FAA, and most recently in contract management oversight for passenger transit agencies, with responsibilities for identifying and resolving technical issues in both hardware and software disciplines and advising clients on design criteria that drive performance, quality, reliability, and safety.
+Paul Niquette has more than 50 years of technical and management experience, including 25 years in the transportation industry, beginning in the earliest days of automobile crash injury research, in air traffic control as a consultant to the FAA, and most recently in contract management oversight for passenger transit agencies, with responsibilities for identifying cost drivers and resolving technical issues in both hardware and software disciplines, advising clients on design criteria that assure safety and reliability while maximizing performance and assuring quality. .

 EXPERIENCE: